Node similarity distribution of complex networks and its application in link prediction: Introduction

-We follow the definition of CN-based node similarity, and assume that the similarity of a bunch of nodes equals the number of common neighbors these nodes share in the network, which we refer to as the common neighbor based similarity (CNS) hereafter.
-For the sake of generality, we assume that the CNS of a single node is equal to its degree.
-Then, based on the generating function, we formalize the calculation of CNS distribution, and also investigate the CNS distributions of various types of complex networks including regular networks, random networks, small-world networks, scale-free networks, and real-word networks.
-Finally, we establish connections between the CNS distributions and the link prediction problem by presenting the theoretical solutions of two mainstream metrics of link prediction accuracy, the AUC (the area under the receiver operating characteristic curve) and Precision \cite{lv11}, based on the CNS distributions of the connected and unconnected node pairs.
-We also discuss the scalability of our theoretical solutions.
+Our main contributions are twofold. \begin{enumerate}[i)] \item Based on the generating function, we formalize the calculation of CNS distribution, and also investigate the CNS distributions for various types of complex networks, including regular networks, random networks, small-world networks, scale-free networks, and real-word networks.
+In particular, we found that in an ER random network, the CNS distribution of node sets of any given size follows the Poisson law. \item We present theoretical solutions for two mainstream metrics of the link prediction accuracy: i) the area under the receiver operating characteristic curve (AUC) and ii)~precision \cite{lv11}, based on the node-similarity distributions of the connected and disconnected node pairs.
+We prove that for any link prediction method, if the similarity score distributions of connected and disconnected node pairs in a network are identical, the AUC will be~$0.5$. \end{enumerate}